Basic Examples (5)

 Individual sunspot cycles are best investigated using data that is monthly in resolution.
 The latest solar maximum peaked in April of 2014 and it was weaker than the previous solar maximum in 2001:

 Daily sunspot numbers, especially near solar minimum, are not very impressive and sometimes are 0:

 During a solar maximum, the sunspot number can become much higher:

 You can overlay the daily, monthly and yearly averaged data:

-Solar flares are often the source of many of the interesting space weather effects observed on Earth.
+Solar flares are often the source of much of the interesting space weather effects observed on Earth.
 These are high-energy events, usually best observed in x‐rays.
-There are different bands of x‐rays that are available; the shorter wavelength band runs from .05 to .4 nm and the longer wavelength band runs from .1 to .8 nm (note: the bands overlap each other in wavelength range).
+There are different bands of x‐rays that are available; the shorter wavelength band runs from.05 to.4 nm and the longer wavelength band runs from.1 to.8 nm (note: the bands overlap each other in wavelength range).

 Find the current solar x-ray flux values: